ghazi-naceur/data-highway/README.md

       "consumer-group": "consumer-group-name",
       "offset": {
         "type": "offset-to-consume-from"
-      },
-      "data-type": {
-        "type": "the-desired-datatype-of-the-generated-files"
       }
     }
   }
 }
 ```
-- **"data-type"** is an optional field.
-Its accepted values are json and avro (json is the default value, if not set).
-  It will be set as an extension for the generated output files.

 - **"brokers"** could have values like :  **"localhost:9092"** or **"10.10.12.13:9091,10.10.12.14:9092"**

 - **"offset"** could have one of these values **earliest** and **latest**